 Were you hit by a car while walking or running?
 Did a vehicle crash into you and your family?
 While no amount of money can replace what you have lost, a personal injury claim or lawsuit can provide you with compensation for missed time from work, medical expenses, continued treatment, and pain and suffering.

-If you were injured in a pedestrian accident, contact an experienced lawyer at David Shapiro Law, PLLC, and learn about your options.
+If you were injured in a pedestrian accident, contact an experienced lawyer at Shapiro Law Team, and learn about your options.
 From our office in Scottsdale, we assist personal injury victims throughout the surrounding communities of Arizona.

 You have many complicated legal processes ahead of you as the plaintiff of a pedestrian accident injury claim in Arizona.
 Determining the defendant, obtaining proof, filling out paperwork, meeting the deadline to file, and negotiating a settlement are some of the tasks a lawyer can handle for you in the pursuit of compensation.
 Your attorney will take care of difficult and time-consuming legal matters while you recuperate from your serious injuries.
 Hiring a pedestrian accident lawyer to represent you can improve your odds of a successful resolution while also allowing you to rest, relax, and recover.